 Willie made his way to the window to see the sun sitting low on the horizon.
 There was no time for self pity; he had to get ready and get out.
 Away from that miserable house once and for all.
 Back to his—boss, master, monster, owner—who got pissed off if he was late.

 The man's strength returned with each dying ray of the sun as he mopped up the floor with the bedcovers, balled them up and tossed them in the corner.
 That was a crappy thing to leave for Mrs. Johnson, especially after she washed his clothes so nicely.
 In prison you had to be pretty damn rich and powerful to get laundry delivered like that.

 Willie ran down the hall to the bathroom where he took a fast shower, brushed his teeth and shaved with the straight edge razor which Jason had given him long before he had been old enough to need it.
 "A hundred and one uses," the Irishman had said at the time.

-The young man struggled to keep his hand steady; the last thing he wanted to do was show up to the vampire covered in shaving nicks.
+The young man struggled to keep his hand steady; the last thing he wanted to do was show up to a hungry vampire covered in shaving nicks.
 He noticed that the toothpaste smell didn't bother him and took that as a sign that he was getting better and could eat again.
 Why is it that when you're finally hungry there are no pretty girls sitting on your bed trying to feed you?

 Keeping careful watch on the sunset's progress, Willie dressed and packed his gear, stuffing in the clothing as neatly as possible, and trudged down the steps.
 He stopped short at the foot of the stairs to discover Collinwood's entire cast of characters had come out to see him off—that is to say, make sure he was really leaving.
 Jason stood next to Mrs. Stoddard.
 Roger leaned on the foyer table near Carolyn.
 Victoria hovered in the rear, her hands on David's shoulders.
 Mrs. Johnson peeked through the kitchen door.